AmrutaVizMaster/Credit-Card-Financial-Report-Using-Power-BI-Weekly-Report/README.md

 1) Define Objectives:
 Determine the purpose and goals of the report.
 Identify key metrics and KPIs.

 2)Data Collection:
 Gather data from databases.

 3)Data Loading:
 Import data into Power BI using Power Query.
 Clean and transform the data as needed (e.g., removing duplicates, Creating new columns:Define calculated columns and measures using DAX.).

 4)Data Modeling:
-5)Create relationships between tables.
+Create relationships between tables.
 Ensure data is organized in proper schema.

-6)Data Visualization:
+5)Data Visualization:
 Choose appropriate visualizations (e.g., charts, tables, maps).
 Drag and drop fields onto the report canvas to create visuals.
 Format visuals for clarity and aesthetic appeal.
-Report Layout:
-7)Arrange visuals logically on the report canvas.
+Arrange visuals logically on the report canvas.
 Use slicers and filters to enable interactive data exploration.
 Add titles, labels, and other text elements for context.

-8)Interactivity:
+6)Interactivity:
 Set up drill-throughs, tooltips, and bookmarks for enhanced interactivity.
 Configure visual interactions to ensure coherent data exploration.

-9)Testing and Validation:
+7)Testing and Validation:
 Verify data accuracy by cross-referencing with source data.
 Test interactivity and user navigation to ensure a smooth experience.